PELOTON DEADLINE ALERT: Faruqi & Faruqi LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Peloton To Contact Him Directly To Discuss Their Options

 Attorney Advertising.
 The law firm responsible for this advertisement is Faruqi & Faruqi, LLP (www.faruqilaw.com).
 Prior results do not guarantee or predict a similar outcome with respect to any future matter.
 We welcome the opportunity to discuss your particular case.
 All communications will be treated in a confidential manner.

-- Kayne Anderson Energy Infrastructure Fund Announces Completion of Private Placement of $70 Million of Senior Notes - May 11, 2021
+- PURECYCLE DEADLINE ALERT: Faruqi & Faruqi LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In PureCycle To Contact Him Directly To Discuss Their Options - May 16, 2021

-- Kayne Anderson NextGen Energy & Infrastructure Announces Completion of Private Placement of $20 Million of Mandatory Redeemable Preferred Shares - May 11, 2021
+- PELOTON DEADLINE ALERT: Faruqi & Faruqi LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Peloton To Contact Him Directly To Discuss Their Options - May 16, 2021

-- VROOM DEADLINE ALERT: Faruqi & Faruqi LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Vroom, Inc. To Contact Him Directly To Discuss Their Options - May 11, 2021
+- ROMEO POWER DEADLINE ALERT: Securities Litigation Faruqi & Faruqi LLP Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Romeo Power To Contact Him Directly To Discuss Their Options - May 16, 2021